cwida/public_bi_benchmark/README.md

 # Public BI benchmark

 User generated benchmark derived from the DBTest'18 paper [1] by Tableau.
-It contains real data an queries from 47 public workbooks in Tableau Public [2].
+It contains real data and queries from 47 public workbooks in Tableau Public [2].

 We downloaded 47 of the biggest workbooks and converted the data to *.csv* files and collected the SQL queries that appear in the Tableau log when the workbooks are visualized.
 We processed the *.csv* files and queries with the purpose of making them load and run on different database systems.